erlaan/twitch-live-sms/README.md

 Then you need to go in to twithc-live-sms.py and change channel variable to the channelname you want a notification for.

 Then just do python3 twitch-live.sms.py
+Or if you have a text file with all the channel you want to get a notification for type python3 twitch-live.sms.py filepath

 # Todo